equinor/omnia-tutorial/README.rst

 Exercise Prerequisites
 ----------------------

 There are **no prerequisites** to run the exercises other than a modern browser.
 That said, we present alternatives that more closely match how you might otherwise develop for Omnia.
-In that regard it can be useful to have a developer profile PC with the following free tools installed:
+In that regard, and especially if you intend to continue developing within Omnia it can be useful to have a developer profile PC with the following free tools installed:

 * `Azure SDK <https://azure.microsoft.com/en-us/downloads/>`__ for the language of your choice.
 * `Azure Command Line Interface <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>`__ and / or `Powershell Interface <https://docs.microsoft.com/en-us/powershell/azure/>`__